vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 **M:** Listen to advice and be persistent.

-Don't give up because somebody says _"this patch isn't quite right"_, most of the time, it's simply not quite right.
+Don't give up because somebody says _"this patch isn't quite right"_, most of the time it won't be.
 My first commit to GIMP was reverted immediately.

 _S: I think you also reverted my first._

 **M:** Yes, that's kind of a tradition.
-Everybody fucks up on their first commit and gets reverted.
-That's good standard.
+Everybody fucks up on their first commit and it gets reverted.
+That's a good standard.

 _S: So do not be afraid of errors?_